Annual Program Assessment

 By the end of Fall term, programs should have a plan for their annual assessment projects and know who is responsible for completing the plan.

-Who will lead efforts to revise or establish Program Learning Outcomes?
-How will your unit go about setting a student achievement goal?
+Who will lead efforts to assess Program Learning Outcomes?
+How will your unit go about identifying strategies to address your student achievement goal?

 •